Top 12 Caves In Kerala: Learn About The History Amidst Nature

 Photo: Farhan faris / Wikipedia / Image For Representation Only

-Nelliyampathy is a hill station and cave group in Kerala.
-Nelliyumpathy is regarded as the ‘poor man Ooty’ because of the cheapness of the hill station.
+Nelliyampathy is a hill station and cave group in Kerala, one of the many beautiful places to visit in Kerala.
+Nelliyumpathy is regarded as the ‘poor man’s Ooty’ because of the affordability of the hill station.
 Also, humans used these caves for hunting animals in ancient times.
-At the Nelliyampathy hill, you will enjoy the confluence of the river and it is the best place for nature lovers.
+At the Nelliyampathy hill, you will enjoy the confluence of the river, making it an ideal spot for nature lovers.
 Often, it is called the heaven of Kerala.

 Indulge in nature by exploring the Cheppara Caves, one of the caves in Kerala, India.